architvats96/detection-engineering/README.md

 The workflow begins from detection engineering where one can analyse a malicious activity in Elastic and wants to create a detection rule for it.
 Instead of doing it via GUI, we can take the **detection-as-code** approach and create a TOML file for it which is Elastic's way of writing a detection rule.

 This can then be pushed into the testing branch of the project.
-In order to use this detection, it has to undergo a pull request into the main branch which isn't directly allowed due to a branch protection rule upon it.
+In order to use this detection, it has to undergo a pull request into the main branch however, that isn't directly allowed due to a branch protection rule upon it.
 This is where the CI/CD pipeline takes over and performs validation checks to satisfy the branch protection rule.
 It is done via two python scripts namely `validation.py` and `mitre.py` which checks for proper syntax and MITRE info while ensuring that the detection rule is ready to be used.

 Once that's done, the detection rule can be imported into our SIEM by using `toml_to_json.py` which implements Elastic Security API and ingests the rule into a cloud instance of Elastic.
+The API key used is stored into GitHub secrets following best practices and is called upon when needed.

 ## Impact